 Deleting a replica works in a similar fashion.
 The ReplicaManager in the resource sends a request to deregister the replica to the nearest RegionalRC.
-If this is the only replica in the RegionalRC then the TopRegionalRC is requested to disassociate the leaf RC from the file (represented by its lfn).
+If this is the only replica in the RegionalRC, then the TopRegionalRC is requested to disassociate the leaf RC from the file (represented by its lfn).
 If these operations return successfully, the file is deleted from the resource.

-Here, it should be mentioned that he ReplicaManager can be extended to consider different strategies for adding or deleting replicas.
-One of the possible strategies is that of economy-based creation of replicas presented by Bell et al. [12], that involves the resource determining whether to retain or create a replica based on expected profit.
+Here, it should be mentioned that the ReplicaManager can be extended to consider different strategies for adding or deleting replicas.
+One of the possible strategies is that of economy-based creation of replicas presented by Bell et al. [12], which involves the resource determining whether to retain or create a replica based on expected profit.

 4.4.
-Querying a File's Attributes
+Querying a file's attributes

 The operation for getting locations of a file in GridSim is summarized in Figure 8.
 In this figure, we use two regional RCs as an example.
-When a lfn does not exist in RegionalRC1, then this RC will contact TopRegionalRC for a list of RC name that map this lfn.
-This allows the RegionalRC1 to request a file location on other RCs, such as RegionalRC2.
+When an lfn does not exist in RegionalRC1, then